 We are proud of our ethos at Newnham Croft and the diversity of experiences we provide for your children.
-Being located so close to the centre of Cambridge, we always try to build the rich learning experiences within the city into our curriculum and provide real life experience to enrich lessons.
+Being located so close to the centre of Cambridge, we are able to use the museums and experiences available to enhance and enliven the children's learning.
 We are also fortunate in having a wide diversity of backgrounds, languages and cultures in our school community, all of which are central to our rich and stimulating school environment.
-This is reflected in being a British Council International School.
-Our school has also consistently received the Eco-Schools Green Flag award, demonstrating our commitment to creating a generation of citizens who understand and respect the ecological issues facing the world.
+Through our school council and eco committee, we aim to help our children develop positive and active attitudes to being good citizens.

-We are fortunate to be able to provide a superb outdoor learning environment which provides the children with some amazing spaces to learn in, from our Forest School area to our tree houses, and from our beautiful Reception outdoor space to our playing fields.
-This we know provides the children with a truly wonderful setting in which to learn.
+We have a wonderful outdoor learning environment which provides the children with some amazing spaces to learn and play in, from our Forest School area to our tree house, our beautiful Reception outdoor space and our playing field.